 Texas man arrested for allegedly slapping 12-year-old boy over bullied stepdaughter

-A Texas man who was arrested for allegedly slapping a 12-year-old boy reportedly said Tuesday he reacted after his stepdaughter told him they boy had bullied her.
+A Texas man who was arrested for allegedly slapping a 12-year-old boy reportedly said Tuesday he reacted after his stepdaughter told him the boy had bullied her.

 James Peace, 37, of Deer Park, was arrested and charged with injury to a child under 15.
 He told KHOU-TV the incident with the boy got out of control when Peace confronted him.